kubapeter/portfolio/Coursera Courses/Standalone Courses/The Structured Query Language (SQL)/README.md

 ## Remarks
 - The course teaches PostgreSQL.
-- The instructor set up a [bit.io](https://bit.io/) database for the course.
-All the lab exercises are done on [this](https://bit.io/alanparadise/nw) database.
+- The lecturer was really carefully to make the course as user friendly as possible.
+The video lectures are easy to follow, the slides are shared.
+The lecturer set up a [bit.io](https://bit.io/) database for the course.
+Most of the lab exercises are done on [this](https://bit.io/alanparadise/nw) database.
+For the final lab there is a new database, and for those labs that cannot be executed on the lecturer's database detailed instructions are given about how the student can to set up, and use her/his own database.